London is a top shopping destination for people throughout the world.

 With huge sweeping vistas and different decorations throughout the year (including impressive Christmas displays), Regent Street is a picturesque place to spend your pennies.

-Located here are range from the top end (Liberty of London and Ferrari) to fun and affordable.
+Located here are ranges from the top end (Liberty of London and Ferrari) to fun and affordable.

 Keep an eye out for Hamleys – the largest toy store in London and a must-visit destination for those traveling with children!